Alexandria retains National Science Foundation headquarters

-“This building, known as the ‘Randolph Building’ is a part of the Carlyle Innovation Campus, where we will co-locate with the U.S. Patent and Trademark Office (USPTO),” wrote Brian Stone, NSF’s Chief of Staff who is performing the duties of the director, in the internal memo sent to staff at 10:47 a.m.
-Friday.
+“This building, known as the ‘Randolph Building’ is a part of the Carlyle Innovation Campus, where we will co-locate with the U.S. Patent and Trademark Office (USPTO),” wrote Brian Stone, NSF’s chief of staff who is performing the duties of the director, in an internal memo sent to staff at 10:47 a.m.
+Friday and obtained by The Alexandria Brief.

-The lease is set to begin January 1, 2026, with NSF planning to execute the move during the first quarter of next year.
-Stone indicated the agency intends to move “as quickly as possible” to minimize costs while GSA completes preparatory work including cabling, furniture installation, and other modifications.
+The lease is set to begin Jan.
+1, 2026, with NSF planning to execute the move during the first quarter of next year.
+Stone indicated in the internal memo that the agency intends to move “as quickly as possible” to minimize costs while GSA completes preparatory work including cabling, furniture installation and other modifications.

 Displacement drama